 Primary Laboratory Sampling/Analytical Method (SLC1):

-- sampling media: Two Glass Fiber Filter (37 mm) in series.
+- Two Glass Fiber Filter (37 mm) in series.
 Sampled open face with filters separated by spacer.

 ** All Trademarks are the property of their respective owners.